ThaGhost-NL/MPD-Snapserver/README.md

 The configuration is still under heavy changes, and will be available soon!

+MPD uses by default the following directories to store databases and configurations
+- /share/mpd/.data/mpd.db
+- /share/mpd/.data/state **
+- /share/mpd/.config/mpd.conf

-The local media can be stored on /share (which allow an access through the samba addon).
-By default the directory for media is /share/mpd/media.
-Since /share is read-only, the directory must be created from another addon or directly on the host.
+Local media can also be stored on /share (which allow an access through the samba addon).
+The default directories for media and playlists are:
+- /share/mpd/music
+- /share/mpd/playlists

 ### Ports in use:
 - 1704: Snapcast websocket for Client communication